jtsaito/travis-ci-deloy-test/README.md

 # travis-ci-deloy-test

-This repository is for testing Travis CI for deployments.
+This repository is for testing Travis CI for uploading artifiacts.

 The `travis.yml` uses the `addons.artifcat` declaration to copy the deploy artifcats to AWS S3